toextendmylimits/LeetCode/top150/notes_2025.md

 1644.
 Lowest Common Ancestor of a Binary Tree II -- Meorize it. nonlocal foundP, foundQ
 112. Path Sum
 105. Construct Binary Tree from Preorder and Inorder Traversal -- Memorize.
 Index for inorder easy, focus on preorerStart, leftLen, leftEnd
+106. Construct Binary Tree from Inorder and Postorder Traversal -- Memorize.
+Focus on rightLen, postRightStart